MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline

-Given the synthesized vocal $V$, the SAG module generates the complementary accompaniment to produce the final mix $A$.
+Given the synthesized vocal $V$, the SAG module generates the complementary accompaniment $A$ to produce the final mix.
 This task requires precise temporal synchronization of beat and downbeat structures, alongside harmonic alignment between the vocal melody and the underlying instrumental progression.
-Existing audio-based SAG models~\cite{donahue2023singsong, chen2024fastsag, trinh2024sing, zhang2025versatile, li2024accompanied}, including the na\"ive adaptation of TTM for SAG attempted in the prior work Melodist~\cite{melodist24acl} (see Figure~\ref{SAG_variants.png}(a)) attempt to solve this audio-to-audio generation task in an end-to-end fashion.
-However, this approach necessitates massive datasets—often exceeding 40k hours~\citep{donahue2023singsong}—to implicitly learn musical structure.
+Existing audio-based SAG models~\cite{donahue2023singsong, chen2024fastsag, trinh2024sing, zhang2025versatile, li2024accompanied}, including the na\"ive adaptation of TTM for SAG attempted in the prior work Melodist~\cite{melodist24acl} (see Figure~\ref{SAG_variants}(a)) attempt to solve this audio-to-audio generation task in an end-to-end fashion.
+However, this approach necessitates massive datasets—often exceeding 40k hours~\citep{donahue2023singsong}—to learn the mapping.
 Our preliminary studies indicate that under resource-constrained conditions (e.g., 2.5k hours of data and a single GPU), audio-only conditioning fails to achieve sufficient coherence.

 In contrast, the proposed MIDI-SAG utilizes symbolic priors from the content conditions to simplify the learning task.
 Specifically, such content-related, time-varying conditions may include the melody line and beat positions of the singing voice, with which the SAG may find easier to generate a backing track that is rhythmically and harmonically cosistent with the vocal track.
 While early TTM or SAG do not consider such time-varying conditions, recent work on controllable TTM, such as Music ControlNet~\citep{wu2024music} and MuseControlLite~\citep{tsai2025musecontrollite}, has established the methodology to incorporate time-varying controls to a music generation model via lightweight adapters, paving the way to develop our MIDI-SAG.

 We consider two variants of MIDI-SAG in this paper.
 The first approach assumes that the vocal MIDI $M$ is not available and infer the conditions directly from the vocal audio $V$, as depicted in Figure~\ref{SAG_variants}(b).
 In our implementation, we employ the off-the-shelf MIDI extractor SOME~\cite{openvpi_some} to extract the symbolic melody (i.e., not the F0 contour), and a custom-trained singing beat detector following~\citet{heydari2022singing} for beat detection.\footnote{To ensure stability across the entire song, we address a key limitation of beat detectors: their tendency to produce random activations during vocal silence.
 Specifically, we integrate Silero VAD~\citep{silero_vad} to distinguish between vocal and non-vocal segments, and interpolate beat timestamps for the non-vocal parts using the tempo value inferred from neighboring vocal regions.}